sebastianspicker/otherlight/docs/next-js-notes.md

 This page tracks core-build-out decisions for next js notes during steady build work.

 ## Usage
-- Rewrote the next js explanation around the maintained behavior.
+- Made the next js assumptions easier to check later.

 ## Scratch Notes
 Early notes are still uneven and may be folded into clearer sections later.